NiskuT/Civilization/Rules/rules-summary.md

   <tr>
    <td>Machu Picchu
    </td>
-   <td>Card from plain or hill are now like forest cases
+   <td>Card from grassland or hill are now like forest cases
    </td>
    <td>10
    </td>